 SEO on Squarespace can be tricky if you are used to working with a different CMS.
-But it’s not impossible.
+But it’s not impossible using these expert tips.

-If you are struggling to rank with your Squarespace site, use the advice above.
-With these tactics, you will see a difference in your site ranking and the number of daily visitors.
+If you are struggling to rank, start with the advice above.
+With these tactics, you will see a difference in your site ranking and number of daily visitors.